Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister of Agriculture and Environment Tran Thanh Nam emphasized that today's Forum is a concrete result of the initiative of FAO Director-General Khuat Dong Ngoc, initiated during his visit to Vietnam in February 2025.

-This event connected global and regional efforts to improve the effectiveness of implementing Vietnam's One Commune One Product (OCOP) Program, as well as FAO's global initiative, towards the common goal - "Four Betters": Better Production, Better Nutrition, Better Environment and Better Life.
+This event connected global and regional efforts to improve the effectiveness of implementing Vietnam's One Commune One Product (OCOP) Program, as well as FAO's global initiative, towards the common goal - "Four Better": Better Production, Better Nutrition, Better Environment and Better Life.

 According to the leader of the Agriculture and Environment sector, Vietnam’s vision of OCOP is to build a sustainable, competitive and inclusive value chain, improving income and quality of life for people.
 OCOP is not only a brand but also an integrated model between the State, enterprises, cooperatives and communities in an ecosystem of innovation, capacity building, quality control, brand building and market connection.

-By June 2025, the country had 16,855 OCOP products with 3 stars or more, of which 72.8% were 3-star products, 26.7% were 4-star products, and 126 were 5-star products.
+By June 2025, the whole country had 16,855 OCOP products with 3 stars or more, of which 72.8% were 3-star products, 26.7% were 4-star products, and 126 were 5-star products.
 OCOP products meet quality and food safety standards and regulations; have diverse designs and packaging that are environmentally friendly, suitable for market requirements, thereby contributing to increasing value, helping entities increase production scale and revenue.

-On that basis, Mr. Nam emphasized the establishment of a network and mechanism for sharing information on policies, technology and markets between Vietnam and South Africa to support the sustainable development of OCOP products.
+On that basis, Mr. Nam emphasized the establishment of a network and mechanism for sharing information on policies, technology and markets between countries between Vietnam and South Africa to support the sustainable development of OCOP products.

-"To jointly develop the OCOP Program in line with FAO's 'Four Better' goals, countries need to strengthen cooperation in training and capacity building for managers, cooperatives, and small and medium-sized enterprises in rural areas, with special attention to vulnerable groups such as women, the elderly, people with disabilities, and ethnic minorities...
+"To jointly develop the OCOP Program in line with FAO's 'Four Better' goals, countries need to strengthen cooperation in training and capacity building for managers, cooperatives, and small and medium-sized enterprises in rural areas, paying special attention to vulnerable groups such as women, the elderly, people with disabilities, and ethnic minorities...

 For the first time, a knowledge exchange event between African countries and Vietnam on the OCOP program was held, opening up a new space for cooperation between developing countries in the field of sustainable agriculture.